 Some of the older Vinnies who attended his funeral Mass at Corpus Christi church, Gowrie, recalled those retreats.
-They usually finished with a dramatic production of some kind, featuring a great deal of dressing - up and cross - and much merriment.
+They usually finished and much merriment.
 In his youth, he had ambitions to be an actor, something which was not practical for a young man in a working-class family as the country came out of the Great Depression.